The 9 Best SAT Books Recommended for Digital SAT Prep

 • While it's perhaps unfair to compare this book with its predecessors (which focused on the old version of the SAT), I can't help but find it a little limited.
 The book could be a better resource if it broke down each content area into smaller, more specific subtopics.

-At more than 400 pages long, Dr. Jang's SAT 800 Math Workbook, New Edition 2022 is a great (and hefty) math prep book to add to your SAT book collection.
+At more than 400 pages long, Digital SAT Math Manual and Workbook, by Dr. Ela Sharma, is a great (and hefty) math prep book to add to your SAT book collection.
+It's a newer book, but the content is strong and it's well reviewed on Amazon.

 Pros

-• Question types are arranged by difficulty level, so you can break them up and customize your math practice depending on your needs.
-You might start with Dr. Jang's diagnostic test and then space out the book's 10 sample tests as you prep.
+• Question types are arranged by topic and difficulty level, so you can break them up and customize your math practice depending on your needs.
+The book is divided into 87 categories so you can focus specifically on the math topics you need to study the most.

 Cons

 • It doesn't include many test-taking strategies, such as time management.
-This book has lots of practice problems that appeal to students of all levels, but it's probably not sufficient on its own to prep you for all aspects of SAT Math.
+This book has lots of practice problems that appeal to students of all levels, but it's a bit light on in-depth content review if that's what you're looking for.

 PWN the SAT targets high-achieving, motivated students who are aiming for a top score in SAT Math.
-The book contains five main sections: Techniques, Heart of Algebra, Passport to Advanced Math, Problem Solving and Data Analysis, and Additional Topics in Math.
-Each category is broken down into its component concepts to teach you the fundamentals tested on SAT Math.
+The book is updated for the digital SAT, and each section is broken down into its component concepts to teach you the fundamentals tested on SAT Math.

 Pros